Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - The Bills have always covered the spread this season when favored by 14.5 points or more.

-- Buffalo's games this year have eclipsed the over/under three times in eight opportunities (37.5%).
+- Buffalo's games this year have hit the over three times in eight opportunities (37.5%).

-- Buffalo is 5-1 against the spread and 4-1 overall this season when the team scores more than 29.0 points.
+- Buffalo is 5-1 against the spread and 4-1 overall in games when it puts up more than 29.0 points.

-- In games that Buffalo churns out over 386.0 yards, the team is 4-1 against the spread and 3-1 overall.
+- Buffalo is 4-1 against the spread and 3-1 overall when the team churns out over 386.0 yards.

 - The Bills have turned the ball over five times this season, three more turnovers than the Jaguars have forced (2).